technicat/resume/index.md

 ![project image](https://technicat.github.io/images/bluemars/bluemarsgolf.png)

-A 3D virtual world implemented in CryEngine.
-Supported third-party developers, documented the Lua API and framework for creating minigames on the community wiki (a CryEngine wiki even copied part of it!), tweaked physics, updated Scaleform integration, modified CryEngine to work with Scaleform IME (for localization).
+A 3D virtual world implemented with CryEngine.

+- Documented the Lua API and framework for creating minigames on the community wiki (a CryEngine wiki even copied part of it!)

+- Integrated newer versions of Scaleform, including Scaleform IME for localization

+- Tweaked CryEngine physics to support an in-world golf game

 - Attended in-world developer meetings.
 Better than Zoom.